EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.image.md

 ### imUtil.image.subimage_grid

-Partition image size into a grid of sub images Package: mUtil.image Description: Given the size of a two dimensional array (e.g., image), and a sub image size or the number of partitions in each
+Partition image size into a grid of sub images Package: mUtil.image Description: Given the size of a two dimensional array (e.g., image), and a sub image size or the number of partitions in each dimension, calculate the coordinates of the partitions